kecskemethy/devops_academy-ansible_lab/README.md

     exit
     exit
     ```

     screen cast of above two in one
     [![asciicast](https://asciinema.org/a/244464.svg)](https://asciinema.org/a/244464)
+    dont forget to setup the uuthorized key for db server as well.

 - finally ansible setup in acs

     ```bash
     vagrant ssh acs
     sudo su -